Åfjord Municipality: Geography

+Åfjord Municipality is located next to Osen Municipality to the north, Namsos Municipality to the northeast, Steinkjer Municipality to the east, Indre Fosen Municipality to the south, and Ørland Municipality to the southwest.

 The major centre of the municipality is Årnes (also called "Å in Åfjord").
 All major services of the municipality are located there.
-Other populated areas are Monstad/Å, a couple of minutes by car from Årnes, and Stoksund/Revsnes. Åfjord covers an area of approximately 1300 km2, with about 3200 residents— about one third of which live in the Årnes urban area.
-During the last decades there has been a decrease of 100-150 people yearly.
-Many young people leave the municipality for school, university or work.
+Other populated areas are Monstad/Å, a couple of minutes by car from Årnes, and Stoksund/Revsnes. Åfjord covers an area of approximately 1300 km2, with about 4300 residents— about one third of which live in the Årnes urban area.

 Åfjord consists of many small settlements—from the islands in the west to the highlands in the east.
 Traditionally, Åfjord has been an agricultural society, while Stoksund in the west has had a more of a fishing-based economy.
 There is an increasing amount of weekend houses and recreational cabins in the area. Åfjord has two big islands; Stokkøya (380 inhabitants) and Linesøya (80 inhabitants).
 Stokkøya is connected with the mainland through a bridge Stokkøy Bridge.
 The Linesøy Bridge connects the islands of Stokkøya and Linesøya.
 The other main island is Lauvøya near the south at the end of the Åfjorden.

-The highest point in Åfjord is the 676 m tall Finnvollheia.
+The highest point in Åfjord Municipality is the 676 m tall Finnvollheia.
 There are over 1,000 lakes with fish. Åfjord also has two major salmon rivers—the Nordalselva and Stordalselva, which flow into Åfjorden.
 English Lords used to fish here in the late 19th century.
 The lake Stordalsvatnet lies just east of Årnes.
-The lake Straumsetervatnet lies in the east, along the border with Verran.
+The lake Selavatnet lies in the east, along the border with Steinkjer Municipality.